LoraV/LoraV.github.io/_posts/2019-11-28-room-where-it-happened.markdown

 Never let it be said that cultists don't like their musical theater parodies.

 You're in a room.
 A room with a sigil painted on the floor.
-A room with chains bolted to the floor, holding you still over thi sigil.
+A room with chains bolted to the floor, holding you still over said sigil.
 A room with a boom box in the corner, which one of the cultists presses the play button on.

 A trumpet sounds out.
 Dah dah dah-dah-dah-dah-dah!